 “I know a dog food station isn’t exactly ground-breaking, but it was one of the first projects I was able to draw my own plans for and it got such a great response from people who were building it for their own dogs :)”

 From Reality Daydream: Fold Down Murphy Desk with Storage

 “… the whole concept and design came out of my head, AND it’s so functional and gets used everyday by the littles!”

 From Sawdust 2 Stitches: Garage Sale Cabinet Turned Kitchen Island

 “This project has earned it’s rank as one of my favorite projects of all time, and tops the charts for 2015.
 I love the fact that no one ever suspects what the decrepit old cabinet had potential of becoming!”

 And speaking of projects YOU are proud of from 2015, Stacy from Not Just a Housewife is running a contest this week for the Best DIY project of 2015, and I’m participating as a judge (hmm… not finishing any of my own projects and judging the ones that others make… sounds like a perfect fit for me, right?).
-You can check all of that out and enter here.
+You can check all of that out here.

 What project are you most proud of in 2015?